-English teacher Jonathon Sutmiller has been named the 2020-2021 Teacher of the Year for Eighth Grade.
+English teacher Kelsey McAfee has been the 8th Grade Center Teacher of the Year.

 “I became a teacher because I wholeheartedly believe that education can be the great equalizer,” McAfee said.
 “When provided with a free and excellent education, students are able to accomplish their goals and to create meaningful lives for themselves regardless of their circumstances.
 I wanted to be a part of the process that encourages young people to pursue their futures with hope and excitement for opportunity.
 I specifically wanted to become a middle school English teacher because I believe that reading and writing are the essential life skills.
 They are tools for academia, creativity, communication, business, Social and Emotional Learning – everything.
 Middle school students are in a critical time in their lives for learning how to advocate for and express themselves, and teaching these students to read and write more effectively is an impactful part of that development.”